Today's Articles

 *The birth of Thomas Peters is celebrated on this date in 1738.
 He was a Black abolitionist and soldier fighting for the British in the American Revolutionary War.

-The Crown allotted land to the pioneers and supplies to help with the first year.
+The Crown allotted land and supplies to the pioneers to help with the first year.
 The Peters family resided here from 1783 to 1791.
 Peters became disheartened with broken promises of land, aid by the British government, and racism by whites in Nova Scotia.
 He gathered the signatures and marks of African settlers in Nova Scotia and New Brunswick before getting funds to travel to London to settle the blacks in Nova Scotia elsewhere.
 In 1791, in London, he helped convince the Royal government (with the help of Granville Sharp) to allow them to settle a new colony in West Africa.

 This was ultimately established in Freetown, Sierra Leone.
 It was decided in London that Peters and the Naval Officer John Clarkson, the brother of English abolitionist Thomas Clarkson, would assist in recruiting blacks to settle in Sierra Leone.
 Peters returned to Nova Scotia triumphantly and promoted migration to Sierra Leone among the black pioneers in Birchtown, Halifax, Shelbourne, and Annapolis Royal communities.
 Peters and David Edmons (Edmonds) from Annapolis Royal petitioned John Clarkson for beef to celebrate their last Christmas in North America in 1791.